padogrid/bundle-hazelcast-4n5-cluster-session-wan/README.md

 ![Grafana WAN1](images/grafana-wan1.png)

 The screenshot shows the queue size steadily increasing.
 This is expected as you conduct load tests with a small value of `idle-time-seconds`.
-In our test cases, it is set for 10 seconds so that we can quicly observe expirations without waiting for a long period of time.
+In our test cases, it is set for 10 seconds so that we can quickly observe expirations without waiting for a long period of time.
 This also means while ingesting data, the map entries are being expired at the same rate, leading to the steady queue size increase.
 This is particularly noticeable for the `STRING` key type due to the expensive `LIKE` search done per each primary map entry expiration event as described in [Test Case 2](#test-case-2-ingestion-by-key-type). **For other key types, the queue properly drains without any significant increase in size.
 You can try it for yourself.**

 ## Teardown